Mgabhee/Proton-Privecy-Policy/README.md

 # Proton-privacy-policy

-By using Lewsion you accept with its privacy policy and discord.com/terms & discord.com/guidelines.
+By using Proton Antinuke you accept with its privacy policy and discord.com/terms & discord.com/guidelines.

 # 1. What does it store?
 Channel Id's ( for logging events )